Erland Cooper

-Originally founding member of bands The Magnetic North and Erland and the Carnival with whom he has released five studio albums, he has a diverse musical background.
-He owns a private recording studio in London.

 Music career

 Erland and the Carnival

 In 2009, Cooper co-founded the band Erland and the Carnival in London with multi-instrumentalist Simon Tong.

 The Magnetic North

 In 2011 Cooper co-founded the British shoegaze band The Magnetic North with Simon Tong and singer, composer and orchestral arranger Hannah Peel.
 Formed in London, they released their debut album, Orkney: Symphony of the Magnetic North on 6 May 2012.
 Cooper said that the inspiration for the album came from an appearance of long dead Betty Corrigall in one of his dreams, insisting that he wrote an album about his home.
 This theme is currently being developed into a stage production.

 Solo career

 Cooper released his debut solo album Solan Goose, heavily influenced by native Orcadian birds, on 23 March 2018.
 The album is the first of a triptych that reflects on the natural world surrounding Orkney, with its tracks each taking their titles from Orcadian dialect words for birds.

 Cooper's second album in the triptych, Sule Skerry, was released on 24 May 2019 on Phases.
 The album was included on the Scottish Album of The Year shortlist for 2020.

 In 2022, Cooper provided a soundtrack, Music For Growing Flowers, to the Superbloom wildflower meadow installation within the moat of the Tower of London.
 The music has also been released as an album and a score.